-Spinning off from the Rage Series, Arcana #1 is the second edition of Rage Card Game #1, with new Art for the first three chapters by Yonami and his team!
+Spinning off from the Rage Series, Arcana #1 is the second edition of Rage Card Game #1, with new Art for the Intro and the first two chapters by Yonami and his team!

 The first issue is a story in 6 parts written by Eric Peyron, with pencils by Yonami, inks by Emanuel Braga, colors by Cesar Edgar & Nino Sempa, and cover by Fabien Laouer!